granumignis/PaperDelivery2000/README.md

 Ways:

  - Check out http://www.whereiputmystuff.com/paperdelivery2000/ for a live version of the game
- - Download the various Native Exported Versions via the URL below (May not be tested)
+ - Download the various Native Exported Versions via the URL below (Only Windows .exe has been tested)
 	 - http://whereiputmystuff.com/paperdelivery2000/Downloads
  - Clone this repository and open it in the Godot Engine IDE to run or Export
  - Can't play it? :(